elankath/kcpcl/README.md

 # copyshoot
 CLI tool that supports download and upload operations which download objects from a Gardener shoot cluster into an object directory and upload objects from that directory into a target k8s cluster.
-This is primarily meant to load a "test" cluster with "real" world cluster data.
+This is primarily meant to load a "test" cluster with "real" world cluster data with minimal latency.

 ## Usage